 Wilberforce is ranked as a leading company law set in both Chambers & Partners and The Legal 500.
 Coverage below.

-Chambers UK 2021: Wilberforce Chambers represents an excellent choice of set for company matters.
+Chambers & Partners UK 2022: Wilberforce Chambers represents an excellent choice of set for company matters.
 Its barristers frequently represent clients faced with domestic and cross-border shareholder disputes, issues of directors’ duties and breaches of fiduciary duty, among other matters.
 Their reputation for handling offshore work is particularly strong.
-Recent work includes a role advising in O’Keefe v Caner, a high-profile case regarding allegations of breach of fiduciary duty.
+Recent instructions include advising in Neil v FRP Advisory LLP, a high-value shareholders’ claim.

 Recent instructions include: